 My name is Grace and that handsome chap in the photo, is my hubby Matt.
-We've been married for two years, we have one baby, one cavapoo puppy, two cats and a lot of fish.
+We've been married for two years, we have one baby, one cavapoo puppy and a lot of fish.
 We're big on animals, did I mention that?

 Our relationship moved insanely fast.
 We met at work as Project Managers, were friends for a couple of years whilst we were circulating the Tinder scene and then one winter evening, I decided Matt was the man for me.
 That was it, I went over to his house for a spag bowl, and bam - I confessed my undying love and after a bit of shell shock from Matt's part, we went for it and we're still going strong.

 I was a tad impatient when it came to getting engaged (aren't we all?) and actually started planning our wedding BEFORE I had a ring on my finger.
 Keen to marry in 2020, we'd booked the venue, florist and photographer before Matt had had a chance to go down on one knee!
 Two weeks after we'd signed our venue contracts though, Matt took us to place we had our first proper date, and asked me to marry him beside a waterfall in Wales.
 A year after we married we moved cities, got pregnant and started new jobs.
 It was all a huge whirlwind and right in the middle of a global pandemic too!

 I've always been the girl with the camera.
 I know that sounds cliché but I actually was.
 Just take a look through my photo albums from school, every single image was taken by me on my hot pink Sony Cybershot.
 In my twenties, I upgraded to my first DSLR camera when I got into food blogging.
 I'd go around to different spots in Bristol, write a blog with some photos and share that on my social media.
 It was a great way to get to know the city more but it was always a side gig of mine.